lorenzo-ange/html5-desktop-app/README.md

 # HTML5 Desktop App
-This is an example of a desktop application wirtten with Kotlin and HTML5.
+This is an example of a desktop application written with Kotlin and HTML5.

 This app makes use of [TornadoFX](https://github.com/edvin/tornadofx) lightweight framework to create a JavaFX window with WebView.